- 18/03/2026

 What is a Pilonidal Cyst?

-- Contents and Development: A pilonidal cyst usually contains trapped hair, skin debris, and fluid.
-It develops when friction or pressure (from sitting or tight clothing) forces hair back into the skin.
-The body treats this hair as a foreign object and forms a protective sac around it to wall it off.
+- A pilonidal cyst is a closed, sac-like structure located just under the skin.
+Think of it as a small, enclosed pocket.
+It typically develops when friction or pressure—often from prolonged sitting or tight clothing—forces pilonidal cyst hair naturally back into the skin.
+The body reacts to this hair as a foreign object, triggering an inflammatory response that forms a protective sac around it to wall it off.

 What is a Pilonidal Sinus?